Skip to main content

 Log drains

-Forward runtime logs from agents deployed to LiveKit Cloud to external monitoring services like Datadog, CloudWatch, Sentry, and New Relic.
+Forward runtime logs from agents deployed to LiveKit Cloud to external monitoring services like Datadog, CloudWatch, Sentry, New Relic, Splunk, and syslog-compatible endpoints.

 Overview